GFAUnDead/Water-Percentage-Meter/README.md

 # Water Percentage Meter

 A simple, elegant web-based application for tracking daily water intake percentage.
-Features a visual water meter with smooth animations, increment buttons, and persistent storage of daily progress.
+Features a visual water meter with smooth animations, increment/decrement buttons, automatic daily resets, historical data viewing, and persistent storage of daily progress.

 ## Features

 - **Visual Water Meter**: Animated meter that fills up as you track your water intake
-- **Easy Controls**: Buttons to increment by 1%, 5%, or 10%
+- **Easy Controls**: Buttons to increment (+1, +5, +10) or decrement (-1) your water intake
-- **Reset Functionality**: Quickly reset the meter to 0%
+- **Automatic Daily Reset**: Meter automatically resets to 0% at the start of each new day
+- **Real-time Sync**: Periodically checks and syncs with stored data to ensure consistency
+- **View Past Records**: Modal popup showing historical daily progress in a table format
 - **Persistent Storage**: Saves your daily progress to a JSON file
 - **Responsive Design**: Works on desktop and mobile devices
 - **Smooth Animations**: Fluid transitions and visual feedback